On interpolating sequences for Bloch type spaces

+Finally we turn to some examples of interpolating sequences for $\Binf$.
 Recall that a sequence $(z_n) \subset \D$ is said to be a Blaschke sequence if $\sum_{n=1}^{\infty} (1-|z_n|) < \infty$.
-It is well-known that the sequence of zeros of a non-null bounded analytic function on $\D$ satisfies the Blaschke condition (see \cite{G}).
+It is well-known that the sequence of zeros of a non-zero bounded analytic function on $\D$ satisfies the Blaschke condition (see \cite{G}).
 It is also well-known that interpolating sequences for $\hinf$ satisfy the Blaschke condition.
-However, there exist interpolating sequences for $\B$ which does not satisfy this condition (see for instance \cite{BGLM}).
+However, there exist interpolating sequences for $\Binf$ for some particular weights which does not satisfy this condition (an easy adaptation of Proposition 6.4 in \cite{BGLM}).